Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 - Reverse mortgage refinance.
 If you have significant equity built up, a reverse mortgage eliminates monthly repayments and you receive cash every month instead.
 Because this type of mortgage reduces your equity over time, it’s best for retired homeowners 62 and up looking for extra cash in retirement and who don’t plan on bequeathing the home.

 While not a specific type of mortgage refinance, there’s also something called a no-closing-cost mortgage refinance.
 As the name suggests, you can either skip the closing costs with this option or the costs roll into your mortgage so you don’t have to pay them up front.
 But you may pay a higher rate or have bigger payments.

 How much can I save by refinancing my mortgage?

-If you can lock in a lower rate than what you’re paying now, you stand to save thousands.
-But because of closing costs and other fees, it’s important to do the math to make sure refinancing is worth it.
+If you lock in a lower rate than what you’re paying now, you stand to save thousands.
+But because of closing costs and other fees, do the math to determine if refinancing is worth it.

 Suppose you signed a 30-year $350,000 mortgage with an average variable rate of 4.3% — the ongoing rate at the time — you’d pay $1,732 on your loan monthly.

 Now suppose that you’ve found a new lender willing to refinance your existing mortgage at today’s average rate of 3.54%.
 It’ll cost you 2% closing cost.
 Although you would need to pay $7,000 in fees, it would drop your monthly payments to $1,571.